-Individual business meal expense reimbursement must be shown in column 8 of the Travel Expense Claim (see Policy No. FIN 8.03 Travel Expense Reimbursement, Section 7.0, Associated Documents).
+Individual business meal expense reimbursement must be shown in column 8 of the Travel Expense Claim (see Policy No. FIN 8.03, section 7.0, Associated Documents).

-1. Reimbursement of the actual cost of business meal expenses, up to the applicable rates specified in Section 6.6, Authorized Business Meal Rates, may be authorized in the following circumstances:
+1. Reimbursement of the actual cost of business meal expenses, up to the applicable rates specified in section 6.6, Authorized Business Meal Rates, may be authorized in the following circumstances: